Northshoot/symphony/ns-3.11/src/internet/doc/routing-overview.rst

 |ns3| is intended to support traditional routing approaches and protocols,
 support ports of open source routing implementations, and facilitate research into unorthodox routing techniques.
-The overall routing architecture is described below in :ref:`Routing architecture`.
-Users who wish to just read about how to configure global routing for wired topologies can read :ref:`Global centralized routing`.
-Unicast routing protocols are described in :ref:`Unicast routing`.
-Multicast routing is documented in :ref:`Multicast routing`.
+The overall routing architecture is described below in :ref:`Routing-architecture`.
+Users who wish to just read about how to configure global routing for wired topologies can read :ref:`Global-centralized-routing`.
+Unicast routing protocols are described in :ref:`Unicast-routing`.
+Multicast routing is documented in :ref:`Multicast-routing`.

+.. _Routing-architecture:

 Routing architecture
 ********************